 Graduate attributes: The course will enhance your research, inquiry and analytical thinking abilities.

-If you are currently enrolled in MATH5836, you can log into UNSW Blackboard for this course.
+If you are currently enrolled in MATH5836, you can log into UNSW Moodle for this course.

 The course is recommended by the professional association of data miners, the Institute of Analytics Professionals of Australia.